mthl/guix-artwork/website/posts/securing-updates.md

 # Related work

-A lot of work has gone into securing the software supply chain, often in the context of binary distros, sometimes in a more general context; a lot of work has also gone into Git authentication and related issues.
+A lot of work has gone into securing the software supply chain, often in the context of binary distros, sometimes in a more general context; more recent work also looks into Git authentication and related issues.
 This section attempts to summarize how Guix relates to similar work that we’re aware of in these two areas.
 More detailed discussions can be found in the [issue tracker](https://issues.guix.gnu.org/22883).